Poetry Wednesdays

 For the poetry writers.
 Even if you do not normally write poetry make an effort to complete this exercise.
 Your topic is: the smell of hay and horses Your form is: five stanzas of increasing lines. i.e. * * * * * * * * * * * * * * *

 For the poetry writers.
-Your topic is: finding out that you have been cheated.
+Your topic is: riding across country on a motorcycle.
 Your form is: write two stanzas using the rhyming form of ottavia rima.
 If the momentum suits go longer.
-If you want to try and further your challenge keep each line to eleven syllables. a b a b a b c…
+If you want to try and further your challenge keep each line to eleven syllables. a b a b a b c c…